wp-plugins/akismet/readme.txt

 * Fix Akismet settings page to be responsive
 * Drop legacy code
 * Tidy up CSS an Javascript
+* Replace the old discard setting with a new "discard pervasive spam" feature.

 = 2.6.0 =
 * Add ajax paging to the check for spam button to handle large volumes of comments